 New Stamp Duty Laws To Help More First Home Buyers

-State governments around the country are keeping a watchful eye on New South Wales after the Perrottet Government made changes to first home buyer legislation.
+State governments around the country are keeping a watchful eye on New South Wales after the Perrottet Government made changes to first home buyers legislation.
 Officially launched in mid-January, The First Home Buyer Choice Scheme (FHBCS) is designed to fast-track buyers on the cusp of a property purchase straight into the housing market.
 It works by allowing eligible first home buyers to choose between making an up-front stamp duty payment, or making much smaller payments in the form of an annual land tax.

 Opting to switch to an annual land tax could be a smart financial move depending on how long you plan to own a property.
 Check out our handy table below to see if the payoff works in your favour.
 Keep in mind that every time you buy a new property, you need to pay a new stamp duty.
 So if you expect to own the same property for less than 20 years, it looks like a safe bet.